kai-chi/ScalaMaterials/README.md

-#Repo
+# Repo
-Finally one place where all the educational materials are put
+Finally one place where all the educational materials on Scala are put